top of page

 The Aoraki Mackenzie International Dark Sky Reserve

-The Mackenzie Region is home to some of the clearest, most spectacular night skies in the world.
-The dark sky reserve was the third to be recognised in the world when it was created in 2012 with accreditation from the International Dark-Sky Association in Arizona.
-It is the largest reserve in the Southern Hemisphere and the second largest dark sky reserve in the world at 4,367sqkm.
+The Mackenzie Region is home to some of the clearest, most spectacular night skies in the world!
+The dark sky reserve was the third to be recognised in the world when it was created in 2012 with accreditation from the DarkSky International in Arizona.
+It is the largest reserve in the Southern Hemisphere and the third largest in the world at 4,367sqkm.
 The reserve is famous world-wide and a global flagship for promoting dark skies and astro-tourism.

 Location